 All of the human living models to date have been short-sighted and survival oriented based on our knowledge and needs.
 The human race is a work in progress.

 Managing Stress Better

-I do not believe in formulas for managing stress.
 I think the trick to managing stress better is to come to terms with current human ways of life and combine it with a more humane approach.

 It looks like this:

 - embrace your limitations.
 Limitations have acquired a bad reputation but they are one of the most important keys to sane living.
 Embrace yours to gain not only a measure of freedom but also feel more kindly toward your fellow humans.

 - identify your real needs.
 Knowing what you really need rather than your wants which are not the same will help you get control over your life.